-Master's Essay/Internship Option2
+3.7 Master's Essay/Internship Option1

 Many students elect to take the Course Option.
-In some cases, with the approval of a research advisor, the Essay Option may be used to fulfill the MSE Robotics degree requirements.
+In some cases, with the approval of a research advisor and the Robotics Director of Education, the Essay Option may be used to fulfill the MSE Robotics degree requirements.
 In the Course Option, ten (10) courses must be taken as articulated above.
 For the Essay and Internship Options, eight (8) courses must be taken, and research must be performed leading to a formal MSE Essay or Internship Report.
 Degree Track requirements are the same for both the Course and Essay Options.
-For more information on the policy and procedures for the Essay or Internship Options, please see the advising section below.
+For more information on the policy and procedures for the Essay or Internship Options, please see the Section 5 Research Essay/Internship Option.

-ADVISING
+4 ADVISING

-MSE Academic Advising
+4.1 MSE Academic Advising

 All incoming MSE students will be an assigned an MSE Academic Advisor.
 Advising appointments are your opportunity to plan your academic career and track your academic progress.
 You should meet with your advisor at least once a semester, to plan your courses for your next semester.

-When planning for your advising meeting, you should fill out the Robotics Advising Worksheet, located here: http://lcsr.jhu.edu/robotics-mse-academic-resources/, which helps chart the progress you have already made and which classes you plan on taking.
+When planning for your advising meeting, you should fill out the Robotics Advising Worksheet, located here, which helps chart the progress you have already made and which classes you plan on taking.

-NOTE: You are required to bring a completed Advising Worksheet (along with any questions you have for your advisor) to each and every advising meeting; advisors reserve the right to refuse to meet with you or release your hold until you have completed this form.
+NOTE: You are required to bring a completed Advising Worksheet (along with any questions you have for your advisor) to every advising meeting; advisors reserve the right to refuse to meet with you or release your hold until you have completed this form.
 This means that you must select all courses in advance of your first semester.
 Of course, as time goes on you may end up selecting different courses for future semesters, but planning ahead is crucial to the success of your program.